victorwg/Battleship-Project/README.md

 ## Problem Statement
 1. Hoping to recreated a classic random-based and text-based game battleship completely.
-2. Strengthen our coding skills with the use of various important concepts in C++ (Dynamic memory arrangement, File I/O etc).
+2. Strengthen our coding skills with the use of various important concepts in C++.
+(Dynamic memory arrangement, File I/O)
 3. Broaden our horizon in the world of coding, hoping to grasp more knowledge on how to code.
 4. Fulfill one of our goals, creating a game that is playable.